danieljanderson/mintbean_hackathon/README.md

 ## Developers:
-For more informations on the developers, check out their personal portfolios.
+For more information on the developers, check out their personal portfolios:

 - **[Chinonoso Igwe]**